fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 ### Watchtower

+> The original Watchtower project was [not actively maintained past 2023](https://github.com/containrrr/watchtower/issues/2067), [broke with changes to the Docker API](https://github.com/containrrr/watchtower/issues/2122), and [finally got archived in December of 2025](https://github.com/containrrr/watchtower/discussions/2135).
+>
+> The fork I've switch to is [nickfedor/watchtower](https://hub.docker.com/r/nickfedor/watchtower), which has worked perfectly as a drop-in replacement and continues to be actively maintained.
+See the GitHub repo [here](https://github.com/nicholas-fedor/watchtower).
+The link below goes to this fork's website.

-<a href="https://containrrr.dev/watchtower" target="_blank" data-umami-event="home-server-watchtower">Watchtower</a> keeps track of new version of all your other container images, and (depending on your config) will automatically shut containers down, update the images, prune the old images, and then restart it.
+[Watchtower](https://watchtower.nickfedor.com/) keeps track of new version of all your other container images, and (depending on your config) will automatically shut containers down, update the images, prune the old images, and then restart it.
 You can also schedule your updates for specific dates and times, mine only happen on weekdays at 3 AM.
 Finally, it can send notifications via many providers, but like with everything else I use Pushover to get notified on my phone when any containers have been updated.

 :::image-figure[Watchtower notification via Pushover]
 ![A screenshot of the Pushover mobile app](../../img/blog/watchtower-pushover.jpg)